LiteLDev/LeviLamina/docs/en_US/Usage/README.md

 ## 🔌 Plugins hot management

-Don't need to close server, you can manage plugins, we provided these console commands
+Don't need to close server, you can manage plugins, we provided these console commands:

 - `ll list`
   **List** plugins